 Upon hire, eligible employees can elect to contribute to the NYU Retirement Plan for Members of the Faculty, Professional Research Staff, and Administration up to the annual IRS limit through pre-tax salary deferrals.
 Employees hired after May 1, 2018 will be automatically enrolled in the Plan to make employee contributions of 5% of your pay, unless you opt not to contribute or to contribute a different amount during the 60-day period beginning on your date of eligibility.
 Learn more about auto-enrollment (PDF).

-After a year of service, NYU provides a non-elective contribution of 5% of your base salary.
+If you normally work at least 20 hours per week and 1,000 hours per year, after a year of service, NYU provides a non-elective contribution of 5% of your base salary.
 In addition, if you make employee contributions, NYU will make a matching contribution on your behalf with respect to your employee contributions up to 5% of your base salary.

 You may waive the one-year of service requirement if: